United States. Suffering from terminal lung cancer, he was saved by a double transplant

 “Lung transplants are extremely rare in lung cancer, with very few known examples,” Ankit Bharat, chief thoracic surgeon at Northwestern Medicine, said in a statement.

-“For patients with stage 4 cancer, lung transplantation is considered absolutely out of the question, but since Albert’s cancer was confined to his chest, we were confident that we could rid him of all cancer cells in the operation and save his life. »
+“For patients with stage 4 cancer, lung transplantation is considered absolutely out of the question, but since Albert’s cancer was confined to his chest, we were confident that we might rid him of all cancer cells in the operation and save his life. »

 Surgeons are generally reluctant to perform this type of transplant, because the risk of relapse, in a patient who must take immunosuppressive drugs to prevent rejection of the transplant, is very high if there are still cancer cells in the ‘organization.
 The first rare operations of this kind failed.
-Doctors, however, know more about how cancers spread.
+Doctors, however, know more regarding how cancers spread.

 He thought he had the Covid